 Civilisation dates back more than 5000 years

 If ever you thought cooking practices have never been so refined, we take your molecular gastronomy and raise it an overnight stay in the Wet Tropics.
 Before European settlement, there were 18 different Aboriginal groups living in the Wet Tropics World Heritage Area, with over 20,000 nomadic people, speaking six languages and living in its various precincts.
 Even more mind blowing than the number of communities, is the fact they were living among 14 different toxic plants, which they were able to eat, thanks to highly advanced cooking techniques – the kind that took western civilizations years to perfect.
 Evidence of leaching, fermenting, and sun drying are well documented among Aboriginal people who lived sustainably among the forest, until the early explorers disrupted their 5000 years of existence.
-A Dreamtime Walk at the Mossman Gorge Centre is one of the best ways to hear these ancient rainforest tales.
+A Dreamtime Walk at the Mossman Gorge Cultural Centre is one of the best ways to hear these ancient rainforest tales.

 You'll need an Encyclopaedia to spot all the plants